OR13/draft-steele-spice-cryptovolense/draft-steele-spice-cryptovolense.md

 The result is `transmission configuration` as bytes, and `transmission packets` as bytes.

+Edtiors note: We might need to define a content type for `transmission configuration`, ending in `+json` or `+cbor`.

 In cases where this protocol is used with static `transmission configuration`, those details may be hard coded or discovered through some reliable out of band mechansism.

-Edtiors note: We might need to define a content type for `transmission configuration`, ending in `+json` or `+cbor`.

 Editors note: We may want to define fountain code agility, such that coding schemes other than RaptorQ can be used.

 Next, the packet bytes produced by {{-RaptorQ}} are compressed using gzip as described in {{-GZIP}} or zstd as described in {{-ZSTD}}.

-Edtior note: Need to decide if compression agility is valuable, and if so how to signal it, or if not, which compression scheme to require.
+Edtior note: Need to decide if compression agility is valuable, how to signal it, or which compression scheme to require.

 Next, the `transmission configuration` and `compressed transmission packets` are encoded using {{-Base45}}.